spihere/spihere.github.io/content/2022/June/Educational Codeforces Round 130 Solution.md

 ### B. Promo

-After getting all of the input, sort the array reversly and calulate prefix sum of it.
+After getting all of the input, sort the array reversely and calculate prefix sum of it.
 For each pair of $x$ and $y$, the maximum value of free item would be $prefix[x] - prefix[x-y]$.

 Code:
 ```rust